iMerica/dj-rest-auth/README.md

 with SPAs (e.g React, Vue, Angular), and Mobile applications.

 ## Requirements
-- Django 2 or 3
+- Django 2, 3 or 4 (See Unit Test Coverage in CI)
 - Python 3

 ## Quick Setup